shaypal5/s3bp/README.md

 # s3bp = S3-backed pandas

-Read and write pandas' DataFrames from/to S3, caching them (as CSV files) on your hard drive to avoid unnecessary IO.
+Read and write pandas' DataFrames from/to S3, caching them (as CSVs) on your hard drive to avoid unnecessary IO.

 ```
 import s3bp